 There are a variety of different lodging options offered by Adventures on the Gorge.
 We stayed in 7 Bed Sportsman Cabin.
 This is advertised to sleep up to 12 people, however, this would be a super tight squeeze and there's only one bathroom.
 For our family of four, this was more than enough space.

 Our cabin had a secluded feel, even though it was near other cabins in the area.
 There was a small downstairs living area with a futon couch and an eating area.
-There wasn’t a full kitchen but there’s a sink, microwave, and a full-size fridge.
+There wasn't a full kitchen but there's a sink, microwave, and a full-size fridge.
 The upstairs loft had three double beds and four twin beds.
-There’s a bathroom downstairs, a covered porch area and firepit.
+There's a bathroom downstairs, a covered porch area, and a fire pit.
 Our cabin was rustic but comfortable.
 We were so busy and were only there to sleep, so this was perfect.
 It was located a short drive from everywhere we needed to be.
-Adventures on the Gorge has more luxe options and well as camp sites/RV hookups if you want something different.
+Adventures on the Gorge has more luxe options as well as campsites/RV hookups if you want something different.

-One of the reasons we didn’t venture into Lansing or Fayetteville to eat is that Adventures on the Gorge has delicious food on site.
-We enjoyed breakfast and dinner at Smokey’s on the Gorge, which has delicious appetizers and entrees.
+One of the reasons we didn't venture into Lansing or Fayetteville to eat is that Adventures on the Gorge has delicious food on site.
+We enjoyed breakfast and dinner at Smokey's on the Gorge, which has delicious appetizers and entrees.
 Breakfast is served buffet style and is a really great spread with everything you need to fuel you up for a day of adventure.
-If you want a lighter breakfast, Sweet Java Falls has grab and go style offerings, such as breakfast sandwiches, smoothies, pastry, and specialty coffees.
+If you want a lighter breakfast, Sweet Java Falls has grab-and-go-style offerings, such as breakfast sandwiches, smoothies, pastries, and specialty coffees.

 In addition to the lodging and restaurants, Adventures on the Gorge has a great pool, disc golf, and a playground.
-There are also two stores that will have everything from camping essentials, to clothing, to souvenirs.
-If you forget something you need for your rafting trip or other adventure, you’ll be able to buy it on site.
+Two stores will have everything from camping essentials to clothing, to souvenirs.
+If you forget something you need for your rafting trip or other adventure, you'll be able to buy it on-site.

 One of the things I loved most about Adventures on the Gorge was the stunning scenery.
 All around were places to take in the views, including some very majestic sunsets.
 There may be other onsite activities during your visit.
 There was live music twice during our four-day stay.